-- o Simple ASAs with a small footprint that could run anywhere. - o Complex, possibly multi-threaded ASAs that have a significant resource requirement and will only run on selected nodes.

-o A few 'infrastructure ASAs' that use basic ANI features in support of the ANI itself, which must run in all autonomic nodes.
+- o Simple ASAs with a small footprint that could run anywhere. - o Complex, possibly multi-threaded ASAs that have a significant resource requirement and will only run on selected nodes. - o A few 'infrastructure ASAs' that use basic ANI features in support of the ANI itself, which must run in all autonomic nodes.
 These are outlined in the following sections.

-Autonomic nodes, and therefore their ASAs, will be self-aware.
-Every autonomic node will be loaded with various functions and ASAs and will be aware of its own capabilities, typically decided by the hardware, firmware or pre-installed software.
-Its exact role may depend on Intent and on the surrounding network behaviors, which may include forwarding behaviors, aggregation properties, topology location, bandwidth, tunnel or translation properties, etc. The surrounding topology will depend on the network planning.
-Following an initial discovery phase, the device properties and those of its neighbors are the foundation of the behavior of a specific device.
-A device and its ASAs have no pre-configuration for the particular network in which they are installed.
+Autonomic nodes, and therefore their ASAs, know their own capabilities and restrictions, derived from hardware, firmware or pre-installed software: They are "self-aware".

+The role of an autonomic node depends on Intent and on the surrounding network behaviors, which may include forwarding behaviors, aggregation properties, topology location, bandwidth, tunnel or translation properties, etc. For example, a node may decide to act as a backup node for a neighbor, if its capabilities allow it to do so.

+Following an initial discovery phase, the node properties and those of its neighbors are the foundation of the behavior of a specific node.
+A node and its ASAs have no pre-configuration for the particular network in which they are installed.